The Genetics of the Immune System - Online Course

 - June 24-25 - Trident Technical College - North Charleston, SC*

 *If the N. Charleston location becomes unavailable due to COVID, the second workshop will be also held in Greenwood.

 Bio 612 is a graded, graduate-level course requiring:

-- Attendance at one of the hands-on workshops
+- Completion of the hands-on laboratory workshop

 Registrations are invited from instructors at the high school and undergraduate levels.
 The level of instruction assumes the applicants have some biology

 Three graduate credit hours will be offered to SC teachers through the Lander University Department of Biological Sciences.
+Teachers who have completed

-Teachers who have completed BIO 612 courses covering other topics can also receive credit for this year’s course.
+BIO 612 courses covering other topics can also receive credit for this year’s course.